cecilbowen/mhwilds-set-search/README.md

 I made this open source for a reason!
 I'm no god of figuring out the best speed and efficiency algorithms, so if you see possible improvements, then feel free to contribute.
 If you find any bugs or even have any ideas/changes you want to see, then open up an issue, create a pull request or even just leave a comment [here](https://redd.it/1jftiwm).

 (Also, it's kind of annoying when you come across similar tools that are behind ad-ridden webpages or that refuse to be open source.)

+## Obscure Features

+ - `CTRL + clicking` the "Search" button on the search tab will copy a share-able search URL to the clipboard
+ - Holding `CTRL` with an armor set expanded will reveal a "Search Wiki" button that, when clicked, opens a new tab of the mhwilds wiki sim with the same skills
+ - Holding `SHIFT` while on the Saved Sets page with an armor set expanded will add a 🔎 icon next to the "Set as Search Target" button.
+If you click it while this is shown, it will instead add the skills as a search target that you used to find that armor set (eg. the set may have many skills on it, but you may have found it by only searching some of the skills)